holstt/microservice-discord-bot-template/README.md

 --INSERT EXAMPLE IMAGE HERE

-### Feature: Auto-generated help command for command categories
+### Feature: Auto-generated help command for each command category

 Required:
 - A help message for all commands in a category is only provided if the command module class representing the category is decorated with the `Group` and `Summary` attributes.